one-ie/ONE/README.md

 ## Accelerate with AI

-Sell products, services and ideas at scale.
+Sell products, services and ideas at the edge.

 1. Clone this repo